An Overview of the Process for Schools and Child Care Facilities

 What does it mean to mitigate lead in drinking or cooking water taps?

-When lead is detected in water, it means that the faucet or some other part of the building’s plumbing has an unacceptable amount of lead in it that is leaching into the water at that location.
-To fix this, the best thing to do is remove the plumbing and replace it with certified lead-free parts.
+When lead is detected in water, it means that the faucet or some other part of the building’s plumbing has an unacceptable amount of lead in it that is leaching into the water.
+To fix this, the best thing to do is replace the plumbing fixture (such as the faucet) with certified lead-free parts.

-The Clean Classrooms for Carolina Kids™ program removes old plumbing containing lead, such as water fountains and faucets, and installs new fixtures that comply with NSF/ANSI Standard 61, which is the best available certification for making sure drinking water system components are safe.¹ Then, to further protect against other any other potential sources of lead in the building, a filter certified to remove lead² is also installed at drinking and cooking taps, including all water fountains.
+The Clean Classrooms for Carolina Kids™ program supports facilities in the selection and purchase of plumbing fixtures, such as faucets and water fountains that comply with NSF/ANSI Standard 61, which is the best available certification for making sure drinking water system components are safe.¹ To further protect against other any other potential sources of lead in the building, a filter certified to remove lead² may also be used at drinking and cooking taps, including all water fountains.

 What is the process for mitigation?

-For facilities that participate in the program, the process for mitigating lead in drinking and cooking water includes seven steps.
+With support from the program, the process for mitigating lead in drinking and cooking water includes the following steps:

 What brands of products will be installed?